 Target group

-The summer school is tailored specifically for master students and PhD students, but also advanced bachelor students and post-docs are welcome.
+The summer school is tailored specifically for master students and PhD students, but also advanced bachelor students and post-docs are welcome to apply.

 Participants should have a basic understanding of number theory, algebraic geometry and/or quadratic form theory.